mshdavis/dnd_tideholde/story/part_one/festival_of_melora.md

 ### Activities

 Simple carnival games.
-Feel free improvise games and hosting characters as needed.
+Feel free to improvise games and hosting characters as needed.
 Prefer simple attribute checks for success.
 Make sure no prizes of note are actually given out.

 Examples:
 * Ring toss/knock over the bottles (dex check)